St. Vital Centre: History

 The 631,000 sqft, built on 40 acres, opened 17 October 1979 and is located by the intersection of St. Mary's Road and Abinojii Mikanah.
-It opened with Eaton's, The Bay, and Woolco as anchor tenants.
+It opened with Eaton's, The Bay, Woolco and Safeway (Canada) as anchor tenants.
 The mall was renovated in 1986, 1998, and 2013.

 The building has six anchor tenants and 160 smaller stores, and has a gross leasable area of 926310 sqft including the freestanding Co-op grocery store, Montana's Cookhouse, Old Navy, CIBC, McDonald’s, and Earls.
 St. Vital Centre is owned by the Ontario Pension Board and was previously managed by 20 VIC Management Inc. to 2017 and Cushman & Wakefield Asset Services ULC to December 2020.
 Management of St. Vital Centre is now done by BentallGreenOak (Canada) LP.

 The mall has 4,661 parking spaces, as well as a city transit bus depot positioned close to an entrance.
 As of 2001, the mall serves approximately 53,825 households within a 5 kilometre radius, with an average household income of $56,925.
 The location sees approximately 178,000 pedestrians per week.

 The mall recycles plastics and aluminum in their food court, and paper in their offices, and recycles 4315 MT of cardboard every year.

-In 2012, the mall underwent a $10 million renovation, which was completed in November 2012.
+In 2012, the mall underwent a $10-million renovation, which was completed in November 2012.
 The renovation included new flooring, ceilings, wall coverings and energy efficient lighting.

+In 2026 St. Vital Centre was sold to Leyad for $160.5 million from the Ontario Pension board.